pragmint/open-practices/capabilities/ai-accessible-internal-data.md

 ### Automate Data-indexing Pipelines
 Create automated workflows that trigger every time a document is updated or a pull request is merged.
 This ensures that the vector database used by the AI stays synchronized with the actual state of your projects, providing "fresh" answers.

 ### Establish Data Governance and Cleaning
 Treat internal documentation as code.
 Implement "Docs-as-Code" practices where documentation is reviewed and pruned regularly.
 Removing obsolete information is just as important as adding new information to prevent the AI from retrieving "zombie" instructions.

+### Schedule Regular Documentation Audits

+Regular audits can help keep documentation owners accountable for the maintenance of their documentation which helps keep AI from returning bad or misleading data.

 ### Use Identity-aware Vector Search
 Ensure your AI backend integrates with your Single Sign-On (SSO) provider.
 When a user asks a question, the system should only retrieve data fragments that the user's specific credentials allow them to see, maintaining the "principle of least privilege."